cremedelacremetop/cremedelacreme/README.md

 ##### Top-lists

-Regarding top-lists, we noticed different behavior between tops, as the following figure depicts:
+For top-lists, we noticed different behavior between tops, as the following figure depicts:

 ![](/images/num_installs_top.png)